dnagir/guard-rails-assets/README.md

 This is optional and you can skip it for now.

-Bu if you are in for that, then:
+But if you are in for that, then:

 1. Add the option `config.assets.prefix = 'public/assets-test'` to `config/environments/test.rb` .
 2. Replace all `public/assets` with `public/assets-test` in `spec/javascripts/support/jasmine.yml`.